Kitware/SMTK/doc/userguide/task/agents.rst

   If an object is a resource, each specifier is a tuple holding a UUID and ``null``.
   If an object is a component, each specified is a tuple holding the UUID of the component's parent resource and the component's UUID.
+* ``required-counts``: is a map from a role name to an array of 2 integers specifying the minimum and maximum number of objects permitted in the given role.
+A ``-1`` for the second array value indicates there is no maximum.
+If both numbers are ``-1``, then no objects are allowed in the given role.

 Example
 """""""